okfn/handbook/text/recipes/accessing-data-from-google-storage.rst

 -----------------

 To find files without the need of a sign in, you'll need to know the initial "bucket" the data is in.
-"Bucket" is just googles term for folder.
+"Bucket" is just Google's term for folder.
 For example measurement-lab data is in "gs://m-lab/".

 Listing the content of a bucket